HiPreNets: High-Precision Neural Networks through Progressive Training: Norm Error Reduction

 The final validation RMSE and $L_\infty$ norm error for each function are given in Table \ref{tab:weighted_sampling_metrics_table}, where we see that using weighted sampling with MSE loss gives the lowest RMSE and $L^{\infty}$ norm error for all functions except for I.29.16.
 The best results for each function from Tables \ref{tab:loss_function_metrics_table} where no weighted sampling was used and \ref{tab:weighted_sampling_metrics_table} where weighted sampling was used are compared in bar charts in Figure \ref{fig:weightedbar}.
 We see that for four out of the five functions, weighted sampling successfully reduces both types of error.

 To summarize, this method can lead to a noticeable reduction in both RMSE and $L^{\infty}$ norm error.
 Similar to what was observed for the weighted mean square error loss function, weighted sampling does not guarantee a reduction in either error metric.
 It may cause the models to overfit to the training data, reducing their ability to generalize and worsening their performance on the validation data.
+Additionally, the weighted sampling technique is one instance of a broader principle: identify regions where the current model performs poorly and concentrate training resources there.
+In settings where new data can be generated cheaply, this principle can alternatively be implemented by augmenting the training dataset with new samples drawn from high error regions, rather than resampling existing data.
+We return to this idea in Section \ref{section:highdim} in the context of a high dimensional power systems example, where the simulator allows cheap data generation and the high error region has a clear physical interpretation.

-\section{Targeted Model Correction with Local Residual Patching}
+\subsection{Targeted Model Correction with Local Residual Patching}

-In many real-world applications, models perform well on average but struggle with edge cases.
-For example, in medical diagnosis, a model may mispredict outcomes for patients with rare conditions, while in autonomous driving, unusual visual scenarios can lead to high prediction errors.
-For the functions we attempt to learn here, these edge cases are often along the boundary of the input domain.
-To address these challenges, we introduce a local patching technique that selectively refines model predictions in regions where performance is weakest.
+For a given problem, even after the HiPreNet model has been fully trained, a dominant spike in the residuals may remain in a localized region of the input domain.
+This is apparent in Figure \ref{fig:val_patching} (left), where the final residuals for a model trained to approximate Function I.13.12 exhibit a large peak on the boundary, corresponding to the location of the $L^{\infty}$ norm error.
+This observation motivates a targeted post-training correction, where rather than retraining the entire ensemble, we train a small ``patching" network focused exclusively on the neighborhood of the spike.

-In this approach, once the HiPreNet algorithm is complete after $m$ iterations, we evaluate the ensemble's performance on a randomly selected set of validation points.
-We then identify the validation point $x_{max}$ with the largest absolute prediction error.
+In this approach, once the HiPreNet model is trained after $m$ iterations, we evaluate its performance on a validation dataset to ``probe" the model's weaknesses.
+With $r_m(x) = f(x)-f_m^{NN}(x)$ as the final residuals of the model, where $f(x)$ is the true target and $f_m^{NN}(x)$ is the model after $m$ iterations, we identify the validation point $x_{max}=\arg \max |r_m(x)|$ that has the maximum absolute residual.
+We next define a Gaussian weight function centered on $x_{max}$